 There were hundreds of posts per month between the EDOL Yahoo!
 Group and original Yahoo!
 Group.
 There were even off-shoot leagues and tournaments, which tells you how popular the game was.
 By 2007, the Epic Duels Forum, created by Tom Baumbach aka the “Sultan of Dorkistan”, was the main hub of discussion.
 The upgrade from Yahoo! groups made it possible for the community to come together and create group projects like the Expanded Universe set and the LOTR set.
 I also played a good amount of Epic Duels with my Geektopia buddies over these years, and we kept adding to and expanding our deck selection.
 We especially tweaked decks we already had, both original and fan-made, for the kind of game we wanted to play, so at this point, the decks you download are the result of that.
 Though I was a very active community member, my group was kind of late to the party in making our decks available, to be honest.
 I did a decent job of uploading them to the old Yahoo! groups but stopped doing it when space became a problem.
 By the time Geektopia got its own website and we made our 20 or so decks available, so much of Epic Duels had already come and gone that I almost wondered if it was even worth it.
 I didn’t know at the time that we were still in the early stages of a game that would prove to have 10+ more years of life in it.

 Over time, Rich, and later Scott moved on (though Scott maintained control of the Wiki), being replaced by Tim Wutke and Brian Kurtich, respectively, and my own interest in the online game waxed and waned during that time period.
 In the meantime, I continued to create decks, as Epic Duels was sort of my outlet for game design.
 In 2009, I worked with Robert Moore and the rest of the community to make the Lord of the Rings Epic Duels game, and got a lot of help from the still-vibrant Epic Duels online community.
-I had also developed 30-40 Star Wars decks at this point, even did some for the movie Goodfellas, plus had printed and played dozens of decks from others, so my Epic Duels set had turned into something quite epic.
+I had also developed 30-40 Star Wars decks at that point, even did some for the movie Goodfellas, plus had printed and played dozens of decks from others, so my Epic Duels set had turned into something quite, well, epic.
 Sensing that things may have been coming to a close, Rich and I wrote the historical document I referenced up above.
 My Geektopia group and I also endeavored to play a 20 vs 20 game, still the largest game of Epic Duels we know of.

 Anyone discovering the game after 2010 missed a lot of glorious Epic Dueling, tournaments and expansions, but with all of that, there was also a lot of drama and nerd rage, so if you had been around then, maybe you would have gotten turned off.
 It may seem crazy to read that, but as long as you have competition, a few dozen people, a ruling body and that sort of thing, you’re going to have some controversy and the occasional power struggle.
 For example, there was always a single “commissioner” of the league, a rotating position, and one that I actually never held, but one that took his share of abuse, no matter who it was: First Rich, and later Scott.
 Scott, aka “Darth Trumpetus”, who eventually created the Wiki.
-Separate to that, Aaron moved on, and we asked Tom Baumbach to take his place, and he agreed.
+Separate to that, Aaron moved on, and we asked Tom “Sultan” Baumbach to take his place, and he agreed.
 Sultan eventually became commissioner of the league, succeeding Scott, and took his own share of abuse.
 As a member of the council, I had to deal with all of that drama, plus the added inter-council drama, which got pretty severe at times, though I think we did a good job of keeping it internal.
 By never actually taking on the commissioner’s role, it helped me keep from getting burned out by the Epic Duels Online Community experience.

 In October 2010, the Epic Duels Online League announced that there would be no more organized seasons due to a lack of interest.
 We had completed 9 online seasons, with many tournaments in between, and changed up our format to keep things interesting.
 Nonetheless, the game had now been out for more than 7 years and folks, including myself, were moving on to other things.
 Aaron Shockley created bloomilk, which is to this day the primary source for Star Wars Minis content.
 Rich Pizor went on to publish some of his own, original games and I got started in making my own as well.
 It was mostly just Sultan and me still hanging around, and if you would have asked me at the time, I would have told you that the game was in the final stages of its life.
 Instead, there was much more to come in the next 9 years, including entirely new groups of Epic Duels fans, the 10-Year Anniversary of the game, the set we did to commemorate it, and of course, the newer, Disney Star Wars material.
 We’ll cover all that in the next installment.